-- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, otherwise you you will be given a jail issued jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to wear your own clothes, otherwise you will be given a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If so, please tell us what happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that will help other people that get arrested to get through jail processing?

 Click here to leave a comment

 When you post bail, you will be allowed to leave jail.
 Getting discharged may take anywhere from 30 minutes to all day long.
 In other words the faster bail is posted, the quicker you will get let go.
 It also depends on whether or not you’ve been given a bond amount or if the judge needs to decide on how much to set your bail at.
 For a minor offense, you will be booked and get released without having to post bail.
 When you get to the end of your sentence and know the date of your release, you should expect to be released at any time that day – but usually in the morning.

 issued for your arrest, or if you must begin your jail sentence, it is recommended that you do the right thing and go down to the jail and turn yourself in.
 In the case of an outstanding warrant, go to the jail intake area, and let them know that you think there is a warrant for your arrest.
 They will do a record check, and if they verify that you have one, you will be taken into the sheriff’s custody.
 When reporting to serve a sentence, report at the time and date that the sentence order states.
 Make sure that you aren’t late.
 Only bring approved items when you go, like your driver’s license or even photo ID, prescription medication, and a sentencing order.